-News 8 Exclusive: Davenport West assault victim speaks out after alleged attacker is expelled
+News 8 Exclusive: Davenport West assault victim says the other student shouldn’t have been expelled

 "I don't know what to think of the fact that he got expelled," Charlie said.
 "In my mind, it is a bit far.
 I would have been fine."

-Charli's mother, Theresa Wallenhorst, said they were not notified by the school or the board of the student's expulsion.
+Charlie's mother, Theresa Wallenhorst, said they were not notified by the school or the board of the student's expulsion.

 Charlie had to have brain surgery after the attack.
 He now has 46 staples in his head, but they will be removed before he returns to school on Monday.